 First off, try renting out your house and renting a condo for a few months in order to get a feel for the building and/or simply condo living more generally.
 Doing this will really help you get a first hand glimpse of what your life will be like before you take the plunge.

 As with any other property you would be thinking about purchasing, it is important that you check what condition it is in.
 Just as important, how often does it receive maintenance.
 Your realtor or the manager of the property should be able to answer this question for you.
 Is air conditioning important to you?
 If the condo unit is brand new and no air conditioning installation has been done, contact an hvac company to install one for you.
-Ask how often air conditioning maintenance is performed.
+Ask how often air conditioning maintenance is performed of if the condo needed ac repair recently.
 This should also be a glimpse to how well everything else is maintained, and how reputable the property is.
 There might be a need for air conditioning repair as well as other important repairs.

 Another thing you can ask your Vancouver realtor to help you find a rental suite, ideally in the condo you’d eventually like to buy in.
 This is the most effective way to really see the ins and outs of the building and your future neighbours.